Modified coherence of quantum spins in a damped pure-dephasing model: Using inter-mode couplings to alter the environmental structure

 \section{Using inter-mode couplings to alter the environmental structure}

-We now consider the effects of a structured environment where the modes couple together (see Fig.~\ref{fig:Setup}).
-We show that for certain inter-mode couplings, discussed below, a large spectral gap opens between the (near)-symmetric mode and all other normal modes.
+In this section, we consider an extension of the spin-dephasing Hamiltonian analysed in the earlier sections, where the now the bosonic modes are coupled to each other and there are many spins.
+We will show that when the modes have a specific structure, a single normal mode arises that couples to the symmetric spin subspace.
+Then, if the symmetric subspace can be preserved for some time, that subspace may be treated like a large spin of size $J = N/2$ and the results of the previous sections can be applied.
+Specifically, we consider the effects of a structured environment where the modes couple together as in Fig.~\ref{fig:Setup}.
+We will show that for certain types of inter-mode coupling, discussed below, a large spectral gap opens between the (near)-symmetric mode and all other normal modes.
 The energy splitting can be used to address this mode.
-When the modes are coupled to spins with a spin-boson coupling, selectively addressing the symmetric mode can be useful for quantum optical protocols.
+When the modes are coupled to spins with a spin-boson coupling, selectively addressing the symmetric mode can be useful for quantum information protocols.
 For example, when the mode decay rates are small or absent, one can use this gap to engineer a geometric phase gate~\cite{sorenson1999} that gives rise to nonlinear interactions between the spins.

 Consider the $N$-spin generalization of the spin-boson Hamiltonian in Eq.~\eqref{eqHTwoSpinsOneVibronic} with each spin coupled to a single mode,

 where the mode-wise part of the Hamiltonian is

 The mode-wise couplings $\kappa_{k,k'}$ can be grouped into a matrix $\boldsymbol{\kappa}$.
 Diagonalizing $\hat{H}_m$ (by diagonalizing $\boldsymbol{\kappa}$) gives rise to $N$ normal bosonic modes $\hat{w}_{k'}$ with associated eigenfrequencies $\lambda_{k'}$.\footnote{Even though $k$ and $k'$ are dummy indices, we denote them differently for clarity.} This allows the mode-wise part of the Hamiltonian to be written as